U.S. Geological Survey, Interior.

 Start Supplemental Information

-The Committee conducts its operations in accordance with the provisions of FACA.
+The Committee conducts its operations in accordance with the provisions of the GDA and the FACA.
 It reports to the Secretary of the Interior through the Federal Geographic Data Committee (FGDC) and functions solely as an advisory body.
-The Committee provides recommendations and advice to the Department and the FGDC on policy and management issues related to the effective operation of Federal geospatial programs.
+The Committee provides recommendations and advice to DOI and the FGDC on policy and management issues related to the effective operation of Federal geospatial programs.

-The NGAC includes up to 30 members, selected to generally achieve a balanced representation of the viewpoints of the various partners involved in national geospatial activities.
-NGAC members are appointed for staggered terms, and approximately one-half of the positions on the committee will be appointed during this round of appointments.
-Nominations will be reviewed by the FGDC and additional information may be requested from nominees.
-Final selection and appointment of committee members will be made by the Secretary of the Interior.
-Individuals who are currently federally registered lobbyists are ineligible to serve on all FACA and non-FACA boards, committees, or councils.
+The NGAC includes up to 30 members, selected to generally achieve a balanced representation of the viewpoints of the various stakeholders involved in national geospatial activities.
+The NGAC members are appointed for staggered terms, and nominations received through this call for nominations may be used to fill vacancies on the Committee that will become available in 2019 and 2020.
+The nominations will be reviewed by the FGDC and additional information may be requested from nominees.

 The Committee meets approximately 3-4 times per year.
-Committee members will serve without compensation, but travel and per diem costs will be provided by USGS.
+The Committee members will serve without compensation but travel and per diem costs will be provided by USGS.
 The USGS will also provide necessary support services to the Committee.
-Committee meetings are open to the public.
-Notice of committee meetings are published in the Federal Register at least 15 days before the date of the meeting.
+The Committee meetings are open to the public.
+Notice of Committee meetings are published in the Federal Register at least 15 days before the date of the meeting.
 The public will have an opportunity to provide input at these meetings.

 End Supplemental Information